AudiusProject/audius-protocol/comms/storage/persistence/README.md

 The available drivers are `file`, `s3`, `gcs`, and `azure`

-Side note: if the url is https:// it’ll default to s3
+💡 Note: URLs beginning with https:// will default to s3

 **Cloud Storage**